acoliver/run-llxprt-code/examples/workflows/gemini-cli/README.md

 ### How to Invoke the Gemini CLI Workflow

-To use the general GitHub CLI workflow, just mention `@gemini-cli` in a comment in a GitHub Pull Request or an Issue, followed by your request.
+To use the general GitHub CLI workflow, just mention `@llxprt` in a comment in a GitHub Pull Request or an Issue, followed by your request.
 For example:

 ```
-@gemini-cli Please explain what the `main.go` file does.
+@llxprt Please explain what the `main.go` file does.
 ```

 ```
-@gemini-cli Refactor the `calculateTotal` function in `src/utils.js` to improve readability.
+@llxprt Refactor the `calculateTotal` function in `src/utils.js` to improve readability.
 ```

 ## Interaction Flow